Ngā Panonitanga o Te Mahere ā Rohe

 We now have a draft Urban Plan Change ready for public notification, however the timeline for notification has been affected by the recent changes from central government.

-Plan Stop legislation now in effect
+Plan Stop legislation includes

 Changes in district plan provisions